tizuck/scala-uml/README.md

 # scala-uml

-Compiler-independent framework to obtain UML class diagrams from Scala 2 or Scala 3 source code.
+Obtain UML class diagrams from Scala 2 or Scala 3 source code in a compiler-independent way.

 **Input:** Folder of Scala files or a config referencing directories in a public Github repository.

 **Output:**  Image of a class diagram in the svg format, or a file in the UML class diagram format of the [PlantUML](https://plantuml.com/de/class-diagram) project.

+:grey_exclamation: **This project is in an early stage**, it still needs a lot of improvement :grey_exclamation:

+## Quick Example

 <table>
 <tr>